 The rather odd positioning of the propellers will feel quite strange at first, especially for pilots that are used to the more conventional drones.

 The drone in of itself will feel a lot slower and a lot harder to control as a result of this, which is to be expected.
 However, there will be next to no balance issues and no stability concerns.
 This is where the placement of the blades really shines because it offers the drone that extra bit of balance and that extra bit of stability.

 Another thing that is easily noticeable is the position of the camera itself.
 Unlike most other drones that have a more bulky body and a camera placed underneath, the JXD 509G has the camera placed at the very front of the drone, orientated and aligned in such a way that it offers the pilot the very POV of the drone itself.

-One thing to mention here when discussing the camera is the fact that the camera does not have a gimbaled mechanism nor is it supported by the mounting bracket.
-This is a slight problem for people looking to get the perfect shots form more demanding angles or that are facing hectic flight conditions, however it is actually perfect for people that are after fly-by shots and videos.
+One thing to mention here when discussing the camera is the fact that the camera does not have a gimbaled mechanism, nor is it supported by the mounting bracket.
+This is a slight problem for people looking to get the perfect shots from more demanding angles or that are facing hectic flight conditions, however, it is actually perfect for people that are after fly-by shots and videos.